Matheus-Gr/MovieList-backend/README.md

 # README
 Project using rails as banckend api, vue as frontend, postgres as datbase and docker to cotainerize

-to run project, first you need to have this folder structure:
+to run this full project, first you need to have this folder structure:

-backend
-frontend
 .env
 docker-compose.yml